PennLINC/xcpEngine/docs/modules/index.rst

 Modules that process the analyte for ASL image to produced CBF  are .

  * :ref:`cbf`: compute cerbral blood flow (cbf) from asl data with basic model.
- * :ref:`basil`: compute cerbral blood flow (cbf) from asl data using Bayesian model inversion with addtional derivatives such as spatial regularized and partial volume corrected cbf.
+ * :ref:`basil`: compute cerbral blood flow (cbf) from asl data using Bayesian model inversion with additional derivatives such as spatial regularized and partial volume corrected cbf.

 ASL derivatives
 -----------------------

 Modules that generate derivative maps from ASL data:
- * :ref:`score`: detects and discards the cbf volumes that might contribute to artifact before comuting the average.
+ * :ref:`score`: detects and discards the cbf volumes that might contribute to artifact.
- * :ref:`scrub`: compute average cbf from cbf timeseries by using bayerisan inference method with the aim of removing the white noise.
+ * :ref:`scrub`: compute average cbf from cbf timeseries by using Bayesian inference method with the aim of removing the white noise.

 Registration